SKT799/Using-Transfer-Learning-With-ResNet50-To-Detect-Tumor-In-MRI-Images/README.md

 ## A word of caution

 This is a learning and research project, not a medical device.
 It's trained on a small public dataset, it misses about a fifth of tumors, and it should never be used to make a real diagnosis.
-Read it as a clean, end-to-end example of transfer learning plus classical CV preprocessing, deployed properly — nothing more.

 <div align="center">